 Laying out your site home page

-• Include a news module to inform users of recent company developments.
+- Include a news module to inform users of recent company developments.

-Laying out your space homes
+Laying out space landing pages

 Is the purpose to introduce the teams and showcase what they are working on, to users from the other teams?
 Or is it meant to be a space where that particular team collaborates on work, and stores content?
 Or both?